 Type II diabetes Mellitus

-HYPOGLYCEMIA-The most serious effect of diabetic patients
+Hypoglycemia is the most serious effect of diabetic patients

-A diabetic patient, especially one on ant-diabetic therapy, may undergo hypoglycemia which is an even more serious emergency.
+A diabetic patient, especially one on ant-diabetic therapy, may undergo hypoglycemia, which is an even more serious emergency.

 Diabetes information card in a diabetic’s wallet